-Digital Storytelling Seminars will take place for the Hellenistic World in Weeks 5 and 7 of Autumn Term, on Teams.
+Digital Storytelling Seminars will take place for the Hellenistic World in Weeks 5 and 7 of Autumn Term.

 Seminar 2 handout